Tax and writing a will

 If you own your home, it becomes part of your estate when you die, which means your estate may be chargeable to inheritance tax.
 Whether or not inheritance tax is due depends on the value of your total estate for inheritance tax purposes and who you leave your home to.

 If your spouse or civil partner is not domiciled in the UK, you may need to seek advice from a tax adviser because only £325,000 of gifts are exempt.
-You can find a tax adviser on the Chartered Institute of Taxation website.

 For more information on inheritance tax and death, go to the section ‘what is inheritance tax?’.